 "Teens bring a fresh perspective to the world.
 Their opinions, thoughts, voices, and ideas keep me energized, connected, and hopeful."

 The oldest of 9, Katie has been supporting young people for 10+ years and her close relationship with her high-school-aged sister keeps the work fresh and energizing.
 Katie earned her B.A. in Economics and Consumer Behavior from Hendrix College.
-Following graduation, Katie spent several years working in the Boston tech scene, before joining Valo in 2019.
+Following graduation, Katie spent several years working in tech, before joining Valo in 2019.
 She has been passionate about working with teens and expanding our digital presence ever since.
 In addition to her work at Valo, Katie serves as the Director of Communications for First Parish Church in Yarmouth, where she is responsible for connecting the needs of the community with the many resources offered by the congregation.
-She has also served as a volunteer for The White Mountain National Forest trailhead stewardship program, and is involved in Sobo Central, a nonprofit serving the community of South Berwick, where she lives with her husband Shane and rescue dog, Coco.
+She has also served as a volunteer for The White Mountain National Forest trailhead stewardship program, and is involved in Friends of Mount Agamenticus, a nonprofit serving the conservation area where she lives with her husband Shane and rescue dog, Coco.
 When not on retreat, you can find Katie enjoying the Maine woods, and her garden, with her husband and pup.

 "I appreciate the opportunity to grow alongside the teens and to partner with them to cultivate the space where we can collectively push our edges and hold and support each other in our vulnerability."